0xfuje/zeno/README.md

 # Zeno
-### A crypto dashboard design for the Codeless Conduct Hackathon
+### A crypto dashboard design inspired by Zapper and DeBank

 👨‍💻 Part of the Codeless Conduct Hackathon - Open Track Design bounty